arantir123/MCGLPPI/README.md

 __A running example (including the training and evaluation to create the similar results reported):__

 __After the environment configuration, usually several hours are needed to finish running the demo code.
-The evaluation results could slightly vary according to the actual installed virtual environment and the supporting hardware.__
+The evaluation results might be varying according to the actual installed virtual environment and the supporting hardware.__

 python cg_steps/cg_downstream_1gpu_10CV_GBT.py -c config/ppi_cg/cg_pdbbind_gearnet_gbt.yaml